Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 require(["LightstreamerClient", "StatusWidget", "Subscription", "StaticGrid"], function(LightstreamerClient, StatusWidget, Subscription, StaticGrid) {
 ```

-Good, we have a front-end!

-## Let's Deploy the Client ##

-We only need to deploy our Web page and we are done.
-To make this fast, we decide to use the Lightstreamer Server as a Web server too, meaning both the static resources and the real-time data will be delivered by the Lightstreamer Server.
-But the typical production architecture has an external Web server (whatever it is) in addition to the Lightstreamer Server.
-Everything is downloaded from the Web server except for the real-time data, which comes from the Lightstreamer Server.
-This separation improves both flexibility (you are free to use whatever Web/application server you want) and performance (you can isolate the power-demanding real-time connections to a separate box, without impacting your existing Web infrastructure).

-So, let's create a "HelloWorld" folder under the "Lightstreamer/pages" folder.
-We name the HTML file created above as "index.html" and put it in the "HelloWorld" folder.
-Finally, we have to deploy the JS library used by our page.
-Simply copy the lightstreamer.js file located in "/Lightstreamer/DOCS-SDKs/sdk_client_javascript/lib" into our HelloWorld folder.

-## Ready to Go ##

-Let's start our Lightstreamer Server, please before make sure you have deployed the "HELLOWORLD" Adapter having followed the steps in [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java), then open a browser window and go to: "http://localhost:8080/HelloWorld/"

-Is it working?
-Hope so...

-## Final Notes ##

 This example is really very basic and exploits only a minor portion of the features offered by the Lightstreamer API.
 To delve a bit more into the API used above you can take a look at the online API references: [JavaScript Client API Reference](http://www.lightstreamer.com/docs/client_javascript_uni_api/index.html).

 But first, you should read the JavaScript Client Guide, available in the "/Lightstreamer/DOCS-SDKs/sdk_client_javascript/doc" folder of your Lightstreamer installation.

-Many examples with full source code are available in the installation.

-An online demonstration is hosted on our servers at: [http://demos.lightstreamer.com/HelloWorld](http://demos.lightstreamer.com/HelloWorld).<br>
+## Install
+If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps.
+* As prerequisite, the [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+Please check out that project and follow the installation instructions provided with it.
+* Download this project.
+* Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) located in `<LS_HOME>/DOCS-SDKs/sdk_client_javascript/lib` and put it in the `src` folder.
+* Deploy this demo on the Lightstreamer Server used as Web server: create the folders `<LS_HOME>/pages/HelloWorld` and copy here the contents of the `/src` folder of this project. *Note.
+If we use the Lightstreamer Server as a Web server, both the static resources and the real-time data will be delivered by the Lightstreamer Server.
+But the typical production architecture has an external Web server (whatever it is) in addition to the Lightstreamer Server.
+Everything is downloaded from the Web server except for the real-time data, which comes from the Lightstreamer Server.
+This separation improves both flexibility (you are free to use whatever Web/application server you want) and performance (you can isolate the power-demanding real-time connections to a separate box, without impacting your existing Web infrastructure).*
+* The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
+If you need to targeting a different Lightstreamer server please search in `index.html` this line:<BR/> `var client = new LightstreamerClient(null,"HELLOWORLD");`<BR/> and change it accordingly.
+* Open your browser and point it to: [http://localhost:8080/HelloWorld/](http://localhost:8080/HelloWorld/)

 Please [post to our support forums](forums.lightstreamer.com) any feedback or question you might have.
 Thanks!